zubeax/pyStatikMan/README.md

 any progress for 2 days i gave up and implemented my own version.

-Like Staticman, the application exposes a simple REST API that accepts POST requests from github pages, extracts the payload and then commits a comment file to the configured github repository.
+Like Staticman, the application exposes a simple REST API that accepts POST requests from github pages, extracts the payload and then commits a comment file to the configured github repository.<br>
+I deployed the service on a Raspberry Pi managed by [systemd](#starting-as-systemd-service).

 ## Installation